keboola/developers-docs/cli/devops-use-cases/index.md

 Now, you can link the current branch to an actual Keboola development branch:

-1. Create a new dev branch named new-feature.
+1. Create a new Keboola Dev Branch named `new-feature`.
 The following command will create a remote branch off the production branch.

     ```shell
-    kbc remote create branch --output-json
+    kbc remote create branch -n new-feature --output-json new_branch.json
     ```

 2. Obtain the newly created branch ID.
-    The newly created branch ID can be found in the resulting file.
+    The newly created branch ID can be found in the resulting file `new_branch.json`.
     ```json
     {
       "newBranchId": 123